What is Capital Budgeting?

-In simple words, it is the process of deciding whether to accept or reject project on the basis of the benefits it will provide the company in future.
+In simple words, it is the process of deciding whether to accept or reject capital budgeting projects on the basis of the benefits it will provide to the company in future.

 According To Charles T Horngreen: “Capital Budgeting is the long term planning for making and financing proposed capital outlays”.